averma2710/Piano-Player/README.md

 - You can save the state of my application  by clicking on save.
 - You can reload the state of my application by clicking yes on the popup that appears just after running the code.

+# Phase 4 : task 3

+#### Refactoring I would have done if I had more time.

+I would have implemented an iterator for my Progress class that would give access to list of Recorder without knowing progress internal implementation.
+With this implementation, I can use the iterator to access the list of Recorders and play them efficiently, Because external code can access the necessary data without relying on the implementation specifics of the Progress class, this can help my code be easier to maintain and understand.

+Cohesion in my classes could be improved by refactoring the methods that are performing unrelated tasks, which is something I would do if I had more time to work on it.
+This would make my code easier to understand and reusable.

+#### Design pattern i used:

+I implemented singleton pattern to the EventLog class to ensure that only one instance of class is created and provides global point of access for it.